helminthiases/scope/README.md

 #### Budget Constraints

-The project has no budget, i.e., no budget/payment for personnel or computational resources used.
+The project has no budget, i.e., no budget/payment for personnel or computational resources used; the student bears the project's inherent costs.

 #### Quality Constraints

+The

 #### Equipment Constraints